-In US presidential elections, voters are allowed to either pick open enemies of science, called “Republicans”, or habitual liars who distort and disregard science however it befits them, called “Democrats”.
-Third option: effectively none.
-Almost everywhere in the world, only devote religious people like Obama are allowed to climb to power.
+Almost only devote religious people like Obama are allowed to climb to power in the West.
 Germany’s chancellor Merkel had to play down that she was a physicist in order to ensure the voters trust her to be aligned with the obsessions of her “Christian Democratic Union”.

-This is openly discussed in Western intellectual circles.
-One aspect is seldom mentioned: In China, scientists decide at the highest level for many years now.
-Science bloggers, “freethinkers”, libertarians; they dream about secular people occupying the most important political positions; they dream of science having effective influence somewhere up there.
-While they yearn, secular scientists occupy the most important political positions in the by now most important country in the world.
+In China, scientists decide at the highest level for many years.
+Science bloggers dream about secular people in the most important political positions, of science having effective influence "up there".
+While they yearn, secular scientists occupy the most important political positions in the most important country in the world.

 Liu Yandong: 1964-1970 Student of the Department of Engineering Chemistry of Qinghua University, 1970-1972 technician and workshop head of Kaiping Chemical Plant, 1972-1978 Beijing Chemical Experiment Plant, … .
 Today, she is one of the world’s most politically influential and powerful females.
 Scientist – secular – unknown to Western intellectuals of the pretend sciency or feminist variety – go figure.